Henri Bounameaux: Career

-He is now an emeritus professor of the University of Geneva.
+He was named Honorary Professor of the University of Geneva in July 2019.

 Research

-Professor Bounameaux research interests are broad and include studies on Non-invasive vascular diagnosis, venous thromboembolism and pulmonary embolism & Cardiology, Angiology, Hemostasis.
+Bounameaux's research interests are broad and include studies in non-invasive vascular diagnosis, venous thromboembolism and pulmonary embolism, cardiology, angiology and hemostasis.
 His main contribution to the field relates to the non-invasive work-up of suspected pulmonary embolism, particularly the use of fibrin D-dimer.
 He was among the first scientists in the late eighties to suggest that this dosage in the patient plasma allowed to safely rule out venous thromboembolism, which was demonstrated in subsequent publications of the Geneva research group.